• Skip to main content

 About Evian Water

 Evian-les-Bains means, quite literally, Evian the Baths, and the mineral-rich water that springs out of the ground is the town’s raison d’etre.
+For decades Evian tourism has revolved around it.

 Evian Water Benefits

 Rich in minerals such as calcium and magnesium, Evian water is naturally filtered through glacial sand during its 15-year journey from high in the Northern Alps.
-The spring water is said to have a smooth buttery taste, though when I tried it, it pretty much tasted like water.

-It’s also healthy to bathe in Evian water.
 The first baths were built in 1824 and Evian-les-Bains rose to the heights of prominence as a spa town, attracting a global elite including King Edward VII, the Aga Kahn and Marcel Proust.

 Why is Drinking Fresh Evian Water Better than Drinking It From the Bottle?

-Ah.
-Important question.
-Apparently there are trace elements in the water that vanish after 23 hours.
 (My French isn’t that good, I may have got some of the finer points wrong from the woman who was explaining it to me, but I’m clear on the 23 hours.)

 One day in Evian street scene

-Take Self-Guided City Tour
+2. Start Your Self-Guided City Tour

 Now you must choose: You can take an orderly tour of Evian-les-Bains using the map or an erratic tour, also using the map.